waku-org/pm/draft-roadmap/formalize_and_expand_waku_web_apps.md

 **Output**: 10 working Waku Web apps of various sort.

-- The apps needs to be functioning and deployed, PoC level.
+- The apps need to be functioning and deployed, PoC level.
 - Broadcast to the community must happen (Logos/Waku Discord, Logos/Vac Forums, conference talks, Twitter, etc).

 **Checklist**: